 After relinquishing the Heisman, Bush returned the trophy in 2012.
-However, why was the Trust after him in the first place?
+But why was the Trust after him in the first place?
 In 2006, allegations surfaced that Bush and his family received improper benefits that violated NCAA rules.
-USC swiftly requested the Pac-12 (Pac-10 at the time) to investigate the matter while Bush and his family stood pat claiming to be innocent.
+USC swiftly requested the Pac-12 (Pac-10 at the time) to investigate the matter while Bush and his family stood pat, claiming to be innocent.

-Bush is still dealing with consequences from his actions, stating in an interview with The Athletic in May 2020:
+Bush is still dealing with the consequences of his actions, stating in an interview with The Athletic in May 2020:

 After Bush returned his Heisman Trophy, the Trust opted to leave the 2005 season without a winner, making it the only season in which a winner is not recognized.
 It’s been speculated that the Heisman Trophy Trust offered the award to both runner-up Texas QB Vince Young and third-place USC QB Matt Leinart, but neither accepted.
 Bush later said that Young confirmed this himself.

 Bush was a five-star recruit and the No. 1 running back in the nation in the 2003 class.
 He spent his first two collegiate seasons behind the likes of Lendale White and Hershel Dennis but flashed his immense talent.
-As a true freshman, he took 90 carries for 521 yards and 3 touchdowns while adding 15 catches, 314 yards, and 4 scores as a receiver.
+As a true freshman, he took 90 carries for 521 yards and three touchdowns while adding 15 catches, 314 yards, and four scores as a receiver.

 The cumulative stats don’t do Bush justice.
 He truly was one of the most electric athletes in college football history.
 Sure, his NFL career left much to be desired.
 But that does not take away from how unstoppable Bush was on the collegiate level.

-The former Trojans’ back was earning no more than $1,000 in scholarship funds.
-He stated that after rent and bills, he was left with under $300 for food and gas the rest of the month.
+The former Trojan was earning no more than $1,000 in scholarship funds.
+He stated that after rent and bills, he was left with under $300 for food and gas for the rest of the month.
 In the same interview with The Atheltic, Bush explained how the NIL rule would have impacted him.